act-rules/act-rules.github.io/_rules/heading-name-does-not-only-contain-spaces-ffd0e9.md

 name: Heading does not only consist of seperators or breaks
 rule_type: atomic
 description: |
-  This rule checks that heading elements do not have Unicode separator characters or `br` elements as their only content.
+  This rule checks that each heading does not have an accessible name that is only whitespace.

 success_criterion:
 - 1.3.1 # Info and Relationships (A)